codatio/codat-docs/docs/using-the-api/supplemental-data/overview.md

 ## What is supplemental data?

-Codat's supported data types include numerous standardized properties.
-At the same time, some data sources (e.g. Xero) may contain properties not common across other sources, and therefore not covered by our out-of-the-box data model.
-You can use supplemental data to extend our data type models to fetch, create, or update such properties alongside our standard ones.
+Codat's supported data types include standardized properties.
+Some data sources (e.g. Xero) may contain properties not common across other sources, and so are not covered by our out-of-the-box data model.
+You can use supplemental data to extend our data types to fetch, create, or update such properties alongside our standard ones.

 Consider our Xero integration as an example.
 Codat's `suppliers` data type uses Xero's [Contact](https://developer.xero.com/documentation/api/accounting/contacts) schema.
 Some of its properties (like `TaxNumber`) are mapped by us by default, whereas others (like `BankAccountDetails`) are not.
 If you configure supplemental data for this Xero property, `suppliers` data from Xero could additionally include `BankAccountDetails`.